siriuscomputersolutions/azure-cie/1-GovMonSec/1-Exercise - Create a free Microsoft account - 10 mins.md

 Creating a Microsoft account is as simple as the following, two step process:

-1. Create the Microsoft account (with existing email address, a new email address, or a phone number)
+1. Create the Microsoft account with a new email address.

 2. Verify the email address or phone associated with the account

-To proceed, you will need to choose one of the following three options, and complete the proceedure provided for that option, later in this guide:

-1. **Use an existing personal email address** - You can use an existing personal email address (ex.
-Outlook, Gmail, Yahoo), not already associated with a Microsoft account, to create a new one.

-2. **Use a phone number** - You can use an existing mobile phone number (that you have with you), not already associated with a Microsoft account, to create a new one.

-3. **Get a new email address** - You can create a new Microsoft email account and Microsoft account together.

-### First Option: Use an existing personal email address
+### Creating a Microsoft Account with a new email address

 1. Open a browser and navigate to: account.microsoft.com